kinotus/website-citygml/validation/index.md

 ## 6. Application-specific rules

+[Applications of 3D city models](aplications/) may be affected by inconsistencies in the data.
 The generic use cases to be explored are the creation and maintenance of CityGML models for national and regional mapping including visualization, and analysis such as: